-One of the nation's top golf teachers, Jim Kubinski completed his 10th season as head coach of the University of Notre Dame men's golf team in 2013-14.
+One of the nation's top golf teachers, Jim Kubinski completed his 12th season as head coach of the University of Notre Dame men's golf team in 2015-16.
 Having assumed the post on Jan.
-28, 2005, Kubinski is just the sixth head coach in the 82-year history of the Irish men's golf program.
+28, 2005, Kubinski is just the sixth head coach in the 84-year history of the Irish men's golf program.
 He inherited and subsequently added to a storied tradition that includes the 1944 NCAA Championship, 19 top-10 NCAA Championship finishes and 37 NCAA postseason appearances.

-In his first 10 seasons leading the Irish, Kubinski won four BIG EAST Championships (2005, 2006, 2011 & 2012), added two BIG EAST runner-up finishes (2007 & 2010), and led the Irish through their inaugural season in the Atlantic Coast Conference (ACC) in 2013-14.
-He also has mentored Notre Dame to a total of 12 tournament championships, and his players have collectively earned seven PING all-Midwest Region honors and 24 all-conference accolades.
+Kubinski has won four BIG EAST Championships (2005, 2006, 2011 & 2012), added two BIG EAST runner-up finishes (2007 & 2010), and led the Irish through their first three seasons of play in the Atlantic Coast Conference (ACC).
+He also has mentored Notre Dame to a total of 14 tournament championships, and his players have collectively earned seven PING all-Midwest Region honors and 24 all-conference accolades.

-During the team's first ACC season, Notre Dame posted a head-to-head record of 66-63-2 (.508) in 2013-14, logging a 295.06 stroke average over 33 team rounds.
+During the team's first ACC season in 2013-14, Notre Dame posted a head-to-head record of 66-63-2 (.508) in 2013-14, logging a 295.06 stroke average over 33 team rounds.
 Highlighting the campaign was the first Irish team tournament victory since the 2012 BIG EAST Championship, as Notre Dame bested six other squads to win its very own Oak Hill Intercollegiate at Oak Hill Country Club in Rochester, N.Y.

-The 2013-14 season was also the final collegiate year in the career of Niall Platt, who pieced together another solid campaign to close his Notre Dame tenure.
-Platt became the first Notre Dame golfer, male or female, to be named to the all-ACC team during the program's first year as a conference member, while also becoming just the fourth different player in program history to earn Golf Coaches Association of America (GCAA) Division I PING all-Midwest Region recognition.
+The 2013-14 season was also the final collegiate year in the career of Niall Platt.
+He became the first Notre Dame golfer, male or female, to be named to the all-ACC team during the program's first year as a conference member, while also becoming just the fourth different player in program history to earn Golf Coaches Association of America (GCAA) Division I PING all-Midwest Region recognition.
 Platt also capped his Irish resume as the program scoring leader with a final 73.17 stroke average over 122 career rounds (44 events), and won his second individual tournament title after posting a one-under-par 209 on the famed Oak Hill Country Club layout to claim medalist honors at the 2014 Oak Hill Intercollegiate.

 Kubinski guided Notre Dame to a 66-49-1 (.571) record in 2012-13, its final campaign in the BIG EAST Conference.
 As a team, the Irish posted the fourth-best scoring average in program history, carding a 293.95 clip over 24 total rounds.